char-ptr/Abyss/README.md

 Once you've downloaded all the dependancies you will have to compile the typescript to javascript, you can do that by running the command "npx tsc" while being in this folder.

 after that is done you may configurate the settings to be as you wish, they are in the src/m/config.ts file.

 ---

+###Things i plan to add

+- website to configure server settings with - will probably use express

+---